DylanSteinecke/classifying_pubmed_documents/NBC/README.md

 **Input Data Format**

-To train the model, the script expects a CSV file as input with specific columns:
+To train the model, the script expects a CSV file as input with specific columns (it is okay to have other columns in addition to this) :

-**title:** Title of the PubMed document.
+	title: Title of the PubMed document.

-**abstract:** Abstract of the document.
+	abstract: Abstract of the document.

-**topic_labels:** Labels indicating the document's category.
+	topic_labels: Integer labels indicating the document's category. (e.g. 0,1,2,3)

-**Run Modes:**
+IMPORTANT:

-    NBC.py supports two primary run modes:
+	The NBC classifier is structured as a binary classifier, effectively categorizing documents into two distinct groups.
+All documents not tagged as "off topic" are consolidated under a single label.
+For example, documents labeled as 'diastolic heart failure' and 'systolic heart failure', labeled as 1 and 2, would both be reclassified as label 1.
+Conversely, any document identified as 'off topic' would be uniformly reassigned the label 0.
+This process ensures a clear binary division in the dataset, with one label for relevant topics and another for off-topic content.

-    train_test: This mode trains the Naive Bayes Classifier on a provided dataset and evaluates its performance on a test split.
+To make predictions on unlabeled abstracts, the scrip expects a CSV file as input with one specific column (it is okay to have other columns in addition to this) :

-    predict_unlabeled: In this mode, the Classifier is first trained and evaluated on the train test split and then the model is used to predict the categories of unlabeled documents.
+	abstract: Abstract of the document.

 **Command-Line Arguments**